-President Steinmeier will participate in an interactive panel session on the ethical, legal, and societal implications of digital technologies across geographies and as viewed from different disciplines.
-The discussion is moderated by Urs Gasser, Executive Director of the Berkman Klein Center and Professor of Practice at Harvard Law School, and will include a Q&A.
+President Steinmeier participated in an interactive panel session on the ethical, legal, and societal implications of digital technologies across geographies and as viewed from different disciplines.
+The discussion was moderated by Urs Gasser, Executive Director of the Berkman Klein Center and Professor of Practice at Harvard Law School, and included a Q&A.

-In addition to the German President, the following experts will join the open dialogue:
+In addition to the German President, the following experts joined the open dialogue:

 Jeanette Hofmann, Director of the Alexander von Humboldt Institute for Internet and Society, Professor of Internet Politics, Free University of Berlin

 Matthew Liao, Director of the Center for Bioethics, Arthur Zitrin Professor of Bioethics, New York University